RossRKK/www.rosskelso.com/user/pages/03.guides/01.sims3/default.md

         toggle: true
 ---

+How to install the Sims 3 and it's expansions on a steam deck from the DVDs using Lutris.

+===

 # Installing the Sims 3 on a Steam Deck from a DVD

 !
 An expansion pack as new or newer than 'Showtime' is required to follow these instructions